Waybuloo: Spin-off version

 On September 8, 2011, Zodiak Kids announced a “Spin-Off” version of the series.
 This version would feature shortened 11-minute episodes with the addition of Dave Lamb as the narrator.
 The changes were said by the company as to be “constructed to work on multiple levels of humor in an effort to appeal to preschoolers and parents alike”.

-When this version premiered on CBeebies in January 2012, it was met with much criticism, with comments on the CBeebies Grown-Ups blog criticising Dave's narration.
-The negative feedback was so strong, that CBeebies decided to pull the spin-off version in favour of the original version on the very next night.
+When this version premiered on CBeebies in January 2012, it was met with much criticism, with comments on the CBeebies Grown-Ups blog criticising Dave Lamb's narration.
+The negative feedback was so strong that CBeebies decided to pull the spin-off version in favour of the original version on the very next night.